 If we consume honey daily, it does not only mean that we eat something tasty and sweet, but it also means that we improve our health!
 In addition to energy, it also offers well-being, regulates metabolism, protects against stomach or intestinal disorders, enhances heart function and blood flow, represses anemia, protects the liver and kidney!

 How do honey bees make honey?

 The Queen Bee – 5 days after she emerges from her queen cell, a virgin Queen bee will mate in flight with approximately 10 or more drones.
 Their sperm is saved in sperm cells and the Queen Bee returns to the beehive where she lays up to 2000 eggs per day.
-A mixture of substances is excreted by the Queen’s exocrine glands and it is called royal substance.
-This substance is responsible for the peaceful synchronization in the behaviour between all the members in the beehive.
+A mixture of substances is excreted by the Queen’s exocrine glands and it is called a royal substance.
+This substance is responsible for the peaceful synchronization in the behavior between all the members of the beehive.
 Drones are the male bees of the colony.
 They develop from eggs that have not been fertilized.
 Drones cannot sting because they do not have a sting, which is a characteristic of the females and only them.
 Also, they cannot gather nectar or pollen.
-Drone’s main function is to fertilize the Queen.
+The drone’s main function is to fertilize the Queen.
 The mating occurs in flight and away from the hive.
 A strong colony has nearly 300 drones.
 But when the food is not enough, the worker bees drive the drones out of the hive.
 Hence, they die since they cannot gather food.